An indulgent torte, which happens to be gluten and dairy free

-January is traditionally seen as the month of diets and detoxes or ‘the new me’, with new eating and exercise regimes implemented and all ‘bad’ food forbidden.
-I’ve always believed in eating a balanced diet, with the odd treat and having recently completed a nutrition course at Leiths School of Food and Wine, my common sense attitude was reinforced.
+January is traditionally seen as the month of diets and detoxes or ‘the new me’, with new eating and exercise regimes implemented and all ‘bad’ foods forbidden.
+I’ve always believed in eating a balanced diet with the odd treat, and when I completed a nutrition course at Leiths School of Food and Wine, my common sense attitude was reinforced.

 This recipe is a delicious and indulgent torte, which happens to be gluten and dairy free.
 You can of course substitute the coconut oil for unsalted butter and use natural yoghurt in place of the coconut yoghurt in the avocado cream.
 Plain flour can also be substituted in place of the ground nuts.

 250g coconut oil, plus extra for greasing

 350g dark chocolate, minimum 70 per cent cocoa

 75g ground hazelnuts (or almonds if you can’t find hazelnuts)